upenn-libraries/alchemy/README.md

   Elements users
 - A simple unified platform for scripts and sundry (vs scattered ad hoc scripts), reducing boilerplate
-- A way to do application configuration management (export system state to files)
+- A way to do basic application configuration management (export system state to files)
 - A way to do testing and verification

 # Status

 This is early 'alpha' code.
 What exists should mostly work.
-Holes need to be filled in.
-Expect things to change.
+There's a lot missing that needs to be filled in.
+Expect interfaces to change.

 # Installation and Configuration